CruvixDev/STM32CMakeTemplate/README.md

 There is still a lot of work to be done on this project, to encompass all STM32xx/H7 models.

-1. Linker script file is for STM32H723 model only, it must match the STM32 model selected.
-2. The CMake template is only for STM32H7 family, add support for others families (F1, F4, F7, G0, etc.).
-3. Create a super simple LED blinking example.
+1. Create a super simple LED blinking example.
-4. Add test example showing mocking of Cube HAL / LL library.
+2. Add test example showing mocking of Cube HAL / LL library.
-5. Create a documentation file explainging all the details to create this template from scratch.
+3. Create a documentation file explainging all the details to create this template from scratch.
-6. Github Actions workflow now build and test, add deploy and lint phase
+4. Github Actions workflow now build and test, add deploy and lint phase